TwinFan/XPMP2/docs/Deploying.md

 --
-If you built XPMP2 and your plugin with [FMOD Sound Support](Sound.html), and you want to allow running your plugin with X-Plane 11 under Windows, then you should ship the `XPMP2-Sample/lib/fmod/fmod.dll`, too, as
+If you built XPMP2 and your plugin with [FMOD Sound Support](Sound.html), and you want to allow running your plugin with X-Plane 11 under Windows, then you should ship the `fmod.dll`, too, as
 ```
 win_x64/fmod.dll
 ```
 next to your plugin's Windows version.
+Find `api/core/lib/x64/fmod.dll` in the Windows version of the FMOD Core API that you had [downloaded from FMOD](https://www.fmod.com/download#fmodengine).

 The reason is that X-Plane updated the FMOD versions included in X-Plane between XP11 and XP12.
 While XPMP2 is built in a way that it can run with either version, XP11 ships a DLL by the name of `fmod64.dll` while XPMP2 expects it by the name `fmod.dll` as XP12 provides it.

 Resources